cfpb/design-system/docs/pages/forms.md

 title: Designing forms
 layout: variation
 section: patterns
-eyebrow: Forms
 status: Legacy
-description: >
-  Web forms provide an incredible advantage over paper forms in their potential for accessibility, usability, and operational efficiency, but when designed without users in mind, they can lose many of these benefits.
+description: Web forms provide an incredible advantage over paper forms in their potential for accessibility, usability, and operational efficiency, but when designed without users in mind, they can lose many of these benefits.
 In this guide, we’ve outlined several ways to ensure the best possible user experience.
 variation_groups:
-  - variation_group_name: Choosing a form structure
+  - variation_group_name: Types
     variation_group_description: >-
       The structure of your form should fit with the ways in which your users will want to use it.